github/training-kit/downloads/github-git-cheat-sheet.md

 ## Create repositories
-Starts a new repository or obtain one from an existing URL
+Start a new repository or obtain one from an existing URL

 ```$ git init [project-name]```